-This website is run by the Education and Skills Funding Agency (ESFA).
+This website is run by the Department for Education (DfE).

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard